SARMs vs Steroids: Are SARMs Safer?

 Women on steroids can experience: enlarged clitoris size, breast reduction, deeper voice, irregular menstrual cycles, and hair growth on the body.

 There are exceptions to this rule, such as anavar, which females can cycle in moderate dosages and avoid masculine effects.

 Despite limited research regarding SARMs’ relation to virilization, our anecdotal findings suggest they are better tolerated by women due to tissue selectivity reducing androgenicity.

 However, notable risks to the liver and heart still apply to women taking SARMs.
 Such health risks appear to be considerably less when taking mild, female-friendly steroids, such as anavar.

 Both anabolic steroids and SARMs are commonly counterfeited on the black market, presenting risks to users’ health.

-Thus, pharmaceutical grade ensures a high quality product, being produced in a lab by scientists working for a pharmaceutical company, rather than being formulated in an underground lab (by a non-medical professional).
+Thus, pharmaceutical grade ensures a high-quality product that is produced in a lab by scientists working for a pharmaceutical company rather than being formulated in an underground lab by a non-medical professional.

-Therefore, finding a reliable SARMs source that provides what is truly on the label, may be more challenging than finding pharmaceutical grade steroids.
+Therefore, finding a reliable SARM source that provides what is truly on the label may be more challenging than finding pharmaceutical-grade steroids.

-Therefore, the risk-to-reward ratio looks significantly better for steroids vs SARMs, particularly when administrating ‘safer steroids‘, such as: testosterone — which physicians routinely prescribe on a daily basis to men worldwide.
+Therefore, the risk-to-reward ratio looks significantly better for steroids vs. SARMs.
+Particularly when administrating ‘safer steroids‘ such as testosterone, which us physicians routinely prescribe on a daily basis to millions of men worldwide.